Coherent-Partners/spark-ts-sdk/docs/services.md

 a Spark service.
 You can choose the one that suits best your needs.
 Here's a summary of the parameters you can use for this method:

-For the first argument, `UriParams` object:
+For the first argument, when `UriParams` object:

 | Property    | Type      | Description                                      |
 | ----------- | --------- | ------------------------------------------------ |